Isaac Roberts' Observatory: Description

 The observatory was situated in the summit of Crowborough Hill, a hill of roughly 250 m above sea level, the highest point of the surrounding region.
 The buildings were designed to allow that the telescopes could go down until the 20° above the horizon when they focused above the roofs of the house.
 Joined to the observatory there were some buildings devoted to a photographic laboratory, with darkroom and facilities for the enhancement of photography.
 The observatory was connected with the house by a corridor that opened into the library.

 The dome of the observatory was hemispherical, built of wood with copper facing on the outside.
 There were two apertures of about 120 cm each, closed with doors that split in the middle, the lower half gliding horizontally into the base of the dome and the upper half rotating on the dome.

 Instrumentation

-In the observatory were housed two telescopes, a refractor of 7 inches (1787 mm) diameter made by Cooke, purchased by Roberts in 1878; and a 20 inch reflector (100 inch (2,450 mm) focal distance), manufactured by Grubb and bought in 1886.
+In the observatory were housed two telescopes, a refractor of 7 inches (178 mm) diameter (19 inch (488 mm) focal distance) made by Cooke, purchased by Roberts in 1878; and a 20 inch reflector (98 inch (2,489 mm) focal distance), manufactured by Grubb and bought in 1886.
 Roberts went in contact with the astronomer William Huggins the one who had the mount of the reflector of 20 inches in the axis of declination of the refractor of 7 inches in place of his counterweight.
 This way both telescopes had independent movement in declination whereas the clockwork mount, which maintained right ascension, was common for both.